Â

 Master of Fine Arts Students

-Master of Fine Arts Students can access the 2024 MFA Health Plan Primer here.
-All questions can be directed to the KSU’s Services and Campaigns Coordinator at coordinator@ksu.ca. **Please note that students beginning the MFA program in Spring/Summer will not be covered by the Health & Dental plan until September 1st, when all full-time students are automatically enrolled**.
+Master of Fine Arts students beginning the MFA program in Spring/Summer will not be covered by the Health & Dental plan until September 1st, when all full-time students are automatically enrolled

 International Students

-International students are automatically enrolled in both Greenshield and the Dalhousie Student Union (DSU) International Health Plan, which provides coverage similar to MSI.
+International students who are studying full time are automatically enrolled in both the KSU Health & Dental plan and the Dalhousie Student Union (DSU) International Health Plan, which provides coverage similar to MSI.
 MSI is Nova Scotia’s provincial health insurance for residents, covering things like doctor’s visits and emergency care.
 For any questions relating to the DSU International Health plan, please contact dsuhlth@dal.ca

 Students with a valid study permit, along with their spouses and dependents, become eligible for MSI on the first day of their 13th month of full-time residence.